espocrm/documentation/docs/user-guide/products.md

 Before being able to create products with variants, you need to create some product attributes.
 Product Attributes are available at Products > the top-right menu > Product Attributes.

 Every product attribute is supposed to have a specific set of options.
-You can add options from the Product Attribute detail view.
+Add needed options on the Product Attribute detail view.

 Examples of attributes with their options: